 Try these simple moves at your desk when you need a quick break.
 And don’t worry about people wondering what you’re doing, they’ll likely be jealous that they’re missing out on the benefits and want to join in!

-(Download this article and it’s images in our Le Physique Desk Yoga handy-dandy one page chart!)
+(Download the stretches, including images, on our Le Physique Desk Yoga handy-dandy one page chart!)

 - Stand in front of your desk with your hands flat on the surface, toes 3-4 feet away